 Aside from our inspection during a routine pumping, septic repairs are often initiated by the homeowner noticing slow drains, gurgling sounds, or a septic smell in the house.
 Unless a pump alarm is going off, it’s not always obvious where the problem is.
 The septic tank is usually where we start to locate a septic repair issue.

-Septic tank risers – Recommended for water intrusion/broken covers or septic tanks more than a foot below grade.
+Risers – Recommended for water intrusion/broken covers or septic tanks more than a foot below grade.
+We also install risers on pump stations for quick access in an emergency.

-Septic tank baffles – Sewage backups often occur when solids enter the leach field from the tank.
+Septic Tank Baffles – Sewage backups often occur when solids enter the leach field from the tank.
+We can repair an existing baffle or install a new one.

 Ventilation pipes – Aerobic bacteria in the leach field require oxygen to break down effluent.
 We will provide a ventilation solution to revive the leach field.